Will there be a season 2 of Bridgerton on Netflix? Here's everything we know

 Will there be a season 2 of Bridgerton on Netflix?
 Here’s everything we know

-The hit period drama has plenty more material to work with – and plenty more stories to tell.
-But will it get the green light?
+Hit period drama Bridgerton has plenty more material to work with – and plenty more stories to tell.
+But will season two get the green light?

 The only disappointing thing about having finished Bridgerton season one is the fact that there are no more episodes left to binge.
 So… when are we getting season two?